Memorable Manitobans: Andrew Graham Ballenden Bannatyne (1829-1889)

 Bannatyne went into business in the Red River Colony and, in 1857 he was arrested by the HBC for illegal trading.
 He was released by recorder Francis Johnson in a decision agreed with by the HBC’s London Committee.
 By 1858 he was in partnership with Alexander Begg, running what quickly became the largest merchant firm in Red River.
 He devoted much of his attention to business and local philanthropy, helping to organize the Winnipeg General Hospital, for example.
 Although at first he became wealthy in the land boom of the early 1880s, he held on too long and lost virtually everything.
 He subsequently became involved in dubious dealings in Metis scrip.

 In 1861 he was appointed a Magistrate.
 In 1868 he became a member of the Council of Assiniboia.
 He sought to act as a conciliator during the troubled times in 1869-1870, serving as postmaster in the Provisional Government of Louis Riel in 1869, on the condition that it seek terms with Canada.
 Although the English-speaking community was critical of him, he was appointed Winnipeg’s first postmaster in 1871.
 The following year, he was appointed a member of the North-West Council.
 For several years beginning in 1873, he supported Riel’s political pretensions and helped seek the release from prison of Ambroise Lepine.
-He was elected to represent Provencher in the Federal House of Commons in 1875 and retired from politics in 1878.
+Defeated in the 1874 federal general election, he was elected to represent Provencher in 1875 and retired from politics in 1878.